 And while the president promised at the time that there would be no restrictions on dress and that other religions would be respected, the country’s Personel Management Office (PMO), has instructed all head of government departments and agencies to ensure that all female staff under their command cover their heads while at work.

-All heads of departments and agencies are urgently advised to implement this directive and bring it to the attention of their femalestaff within their line departments and agencies.
-All are strictly advised to adhere to this new directives.”
+All heads of departments and agencies are urgently advised to implement this directive and bring it to the attention of their female staff within their line departments and agencies.
+All are strictly advised to adhere to these new directives.”

 The president’s decision to declare the country an Islamic state has been condemned by civil right groups and opposition leaders who have accused him of violating the country’s constitution, disturbing the peace of the country and trying to distract Gambians from the real problems that they face daily such as the skyrocketing prices of basic commodities, collapsing economy, inadequate health service, poor education standard, mass exodus of youths to Europe by the backway, threats to the independence of the judiciary and dismissal of public servants on executive directives.